UConn Huskies women's basketball: 2022–2023: Final Four Record Streak Ends

-2023–2024: Return to the Final Four
+2023–2024: Unexpected Return to the Final Four

 After gaining a high school recruiting class ranked #4 in the nation, UConn entered the 2023–24 season ranked #2 in both the AP and Coaches pre-season polls.
 However, they lost three early non-conference games and several key players to injury by late November, including starters Azzi Fudd and Caroline Ducharme.
 For most of the season, UConn ran out a starting lineup of forward Aliyah Edwards, guards Paige Bueckers and Nika Mühl, and freshmen guards KK Arnold and Ashlynn Shade.
 Freshmen forward Ice Brady and guard Qadence Samuels were the primary substitutes on a very short bench.
 With Bueckers leading the team in points, Edwards leading in rebounds, and Mühl leading in assists, UConn went 18–0 in the Big East to win the conference regular season title.
 They never dropped out of the top 25 in the AP and Coaches poll, and had an overall record of 26–5 going into the postseason.
-Bueckers was named the Big East Player of the Year.
+The teams losses included three early season defeats against NC State, No. 10 Texas, and No. 2 UCLA, as well as two later season losses to No. 15 Notre Dame and at No. 1 South Carolina.
+Bueckers was named the Big East Player of the Year at the end of the regular season.

 UConn entered the Big East tournament in March on a six-game winning streak.
 Freshmen guard Amari DeBerry was ruled out for the rest of the season after going into concussion protocol, and in the quarterfinals, Edwards suffered a broken nose.
 This left the Huskies with just seven players available for the rest of the Big East tournament.
 UConn went on to win the tournament and hence clinched a berth in the NCAA tournament.
 It was their 11th straight conference tournament championship.
 Bueckers and Edwards were both named to All-American teams.

 UConn was awarded a #3 seed in the Portland 3 regional of the 2024 NCAA tournament.
-With Edwards back in time for the tournament, the Huskies defeated #14 seeded Jackson State and #6 seeded Syracuse in the first two rounds, #7 seed Duke 53–45 in the Sweet 16, and #1 seed USC 80–73 in the Elite Eight to advance to their 23rd Final Four.
+With Edwards back in time for the tournament, the Huskies defeated #14 seed Jackson State and #6 seed Syracuse in the first two rounds, #7 seed Duke 53–45 in the Sweet 16, and #1 seed USC 80–73 in the Elite Eight to advance to their 23rd Final Four.
 Geno Auriemma described this Final Four appearance as the team's most surprising run since their first Final Four appearance in 1991.
 The team then narrowly lost to #1 seed Iowa in the National Semifinals, 71–69.
 UConn finished the season with an overall record of 33–6 and were ranked #3 in the final AP and Coaches polls.
 Afterward, Edwards and Mühl were selected in the 2024 WNBA draft.
 Mühl finished her UConn career as the program's all-time assists leader.